Venafi/terraform-provider-venafi/examples/aws_elb/README.md

 - Verify that Terraform is installed correctly.
 [Look here for installation details.](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 - Verify you have permission and access to create specific AWS resources such as EC2 instances and Load Balancers.
-- Verify that you have administrator access to either Venafi Trust Protection Platform or Venafi Cloud Services.
+- Verify that you have administrator access to either CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS.
-- If you're using Trust Protection Platform and you do NOT have administrator access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md), as described in [Trust between Terraform and Trust Protection Platform](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)) in the _Venafi Provider for HashiCorp Terraform_ README.
+- If you're using CyberArk Certificate Manager, Self-Hosted and you do NOT have administrator access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md), as described in [Trust between Terraform and CyberArk Certificate Manager, Self-Hosted](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)) in the _CyberArk Certificate Manager Provider for HashiCorp Terraform_ README.

 ## Getting started